chembl/EnsembleFlex/user_guide.md

 ### Troubleshooting

+##### Problems with finding the right path to Rscript
 If you have R already installed on your system the execution of Rscript may default back to your previous R installation.
 In such case just replace `Rscript` by `${CONDA_PREFIX}/bin/Rscript` in all commands.
 This will ensure usage of the R installation inside the conda environment.

+##### Problems with package versions and dependencies (Python an R)
+In case you have errors during installation indicating incompatibilities of Python or R packages, try first using the provided `conda-lock.yml` file (as indicated in installation instructions, for macOS or Linux), and if this does not work on your system (e.g. for Windows) try using the `environment_versioned.yml` file instead of `environment.yml`.
+This will potentially result in slightly older package versions, but they are compatible.

 ## Output structure explained